Bandwidth/service-maker/doc/STORIES.md

 5. The user begins using her new EC2 instance.

 ### `Ib` With a valid AMI and a specified instance type
-1. The User wants to create a new `m1.medium` instance, provisioned with the `ami-myapp` image, which he has preconfigured in his Service Maker instance.
+1. The User wants to create a new `m1.medium` instance, provisioned with the `ami-myapp` image.

 2. The User posts to `/v1/instances` with the payload:
 ```